ricardo-0x07/Meet-Up-Event-Planner/README.md

-# Project Overview
+# senior-web-developer-nanodegree-meet-up-event-planner
+1. The app provides a form for users to create an account and sign in.
+2. The app allows users to create a new event and displays the created events in a event list that is hidden by default and can be show and hidden again by clicking on the list icon.

 # Installation

-1. Fork the repository, download it and open the index.html the dist folder in a browser.
+1. Fork the repository, download it and open the index.html in the dist folder in a browser.
 2. Or run the "gulp" command from the root directory in the command line as described below on running the build process step 1.

 ## Usage
-1. After the application has been loaded successfully, ........
+1. After the application has been loaded successfully, you may sign up and start using the event planner to create, edit and view events.
+2. Click the list icon to view the list of events created and use the search field above the list displayed on the left to search for a specific event(s).
+3. You may also click on events in the list to view their details and edit if required.
+4. The list is hidden by default you may access it by clicking the list icon in the navigation bar.

 ## Contributing